 Very few people can make a claim to success like Jeff Craven.
-As DJ and Label Owner, he has left an indelible mark on the world of Dance Music.
-His format and business model for the great Large Music has been copied many times over, a fact that Jeff wryly considers to be “the highest form of flattery.”
+As a DJ and Label Owner he has left an indelible mark on the world of Dance Music.
+His format and business model for the great Large Music has been imitated many times over, a fact that Jeff wryly considers to be “the highest form of flattery.”

-Jeff Craven began spinning records in the summer of 1988 while a student in St. Louis Missouri.
+Jeff Craven began spinning records in the summer of 1988 while a Musical Arts student in St. Louis, Missouri.
 His format then was always eclectic, playing alternative records from bands like Front 242 and Nitzer Ebb with the occasional House record thrown into the mix.
-Jeff’s love of Chicago House eventually took over, however, and he moved to Chicago in 1990.
+Jeff’s love and passion of Chicago House eventually took over and he moved to Chicago in 1990.